harrisjunaid/MITXPRO-MODULE-15/README.md

 ## About The Project

-logic for input change and submit handle along with global variables are moved into ATMDeposit ( )
+**Program's logic for input change and submit handle along with global variables have moved inside ATMDeposit ( )**
 - ATMDeposit creates input field along with a submit button
   - input change is managed through handleSubmit method and submit event is handled through handleSubmit event.
 - global variables are used to store bank running balance, current user transaction and account balance display message.